 If it is set to 'start', it indicates the UE's preference to be configured with radio resources for UE data collection.
-If it is set to 'stop', it indicates the UE's preference to not be configured any longer with radio resources for UE data collection.
+If it is set to 'stop', it indicates the UE's preference not to be configured any longer with radio resources for UE data collection.